JiriChara/kindergarten/README.md

 ## Advanced Usage

-Let's look on some classes available in Kindergarten in more detail.
+Let's look on some classes that are available in Kindergarten.

 ### Rule